 Thanks to the commitment and loyalty of numerous long-time employees, Alki Lumber continued to serve the West Seattle community and beyond, supplying lumber and hardware to projects throughout the Northwest and Alaska.

 After 50 years of unsurpassed leadership, Jim passed away in 2012.
-His daughter Lynn (who started her career sweeping sawdust at age 12) and son-in-law Matt Pedersen are currently honored to continue the family’s heritage and the company’s ongoing commitment to service excellence.
+His daughter Lynn (who started her career sweeping sawdust at age 12) is currently honored to continue the family’s heritage and the company’s ongoing commitment to service excellence.